yzwetsloot/BGreen/README.md

 # BGreen

-Application that allows you to log your activities, tracks how much CO2 you save and compares it to you friends'.
+Application that allows you to log your activities, tracks how much CO2 you save and compares it to you friends.

 ## Installation instructions